pyprajwal/AZ104-PROJECTS/automatic_onboarder/userOnboarder.md

 2. HTTPS trigger/Receive mail:

    Setup HTTPS trigger or when specific mail like from HR is received we can initiate the flow.
-   It should triggered along with necessary details needed for account creation
+   It should triggered along with necessary details needed for account creation.

 3. Create a user account: